 The truth is, Google Calendar is much more powerful than most users realize.
 There are plenty of features that make it more useful after taking a minute to explore.
 While they’re not really hidden, many are not exactly obvious either.
 Read on to see how you can master Google Calendar and take organizing your time — or lack thereof — to a whole new level.

 In just a few clicks you can add holidays from more than 100 different countries and several religions to your calendar.
 This is especially useful if you work with people in other countries and need to be aware of their cultural schedule.

 To add any or all of the holiday calendars, look on your left sidebar where it says “Other Calendars.”
 There’s a small arrow on the right pointing down.
 Click that arrow to expand your options and then click on “Browse Interesting Calendars.”
 You’ll get a huge list of, well, interesting calendars you can add to your own.

 After you’ve added one or more, you can toggle them on or off by clicking the colored square next to the calendar name in the left sidebar.

 Use The Quick Add Feature

 When adding a new event to the calendar, most people will either click the create button on the top left, or click on the time slot where they want to put a reminder.
 It’s not too complicated to use either of these options, but there is a faster way to make sure you stay on schedule.

 If you click on the downward pointing arrow on the right side of the “create” button, you’ll get the “quick add” box.
-Here you can just type what you want in plain English and Calendar will do the rest.
-For example, you can say something like “recurring meeting with John on Wednesdays at 3pm,” and calendar will mark off a meeting every Wednesday at three.
+Here you can type what you want in plain English and Calendar will do the rest.
+For example, you can say, “recurring meeting with John on Wednesdays at 3pm”.
+Calendar will mark off a meeting every Wednesday at three.
 No need to fill in the forms and check all the boxes.